Leak Detection & Inspection

 Infrared Flat Roof Inspections typically include the following:

-Infrared thermal imagers detect radiation on the infrared wavelength that reveal the surface temperature of the roof.
-Each image contains nearly 80,000 temperature readings that are color coded to form an image for interpretation by an experienced certified thermographer.
+Infrared thermal imagers detect radiation on the infrared wavelength that reveals the surface temperature of the roof.
+Each image contains nearly 80,000 temperature readings that are colour-coded to form an image for interpretation by an experienced certified thermographer.
 The ambient temperature drops on a flat roof after sunset and the building materials begin to cool.
 Trapped moisture retains heat much longer than dry building materials and can be seen with an infrared thermal imager.

 During the night time visit, Leak Doctor™ will mark the roof to identify areas of trapped moisture so they can be found without specialized equipment for future repair.

 An inspector will return to the roof during daylight hours to photograph all marked areas and perform a capacitance survey of the roof.

 Infrared Flat Roof Report